MuddyBootsCode/permit-tracker/README.md

 # The Containers:

-1. landservices_ui - landservices_ui contains the base "create react app" piece of the project, the apollo client instance is already installed as well.
+1. permits_ui - landservices_ui contains the base "create react app" piece of the project, the apollo client instance is already installed as well.
 Starts up on localhost:3000.
-2. landservices_api - containers the Apollo Server and GraphQL schema for the project, starts up on localhost:4001/graphql.
+2. permits_api - containers the Apollo Server and GraphQL schema for the project, starts up on localhost:4001/graphql.
-3. landservices_neo4j - Docker's latest Neo4j Enterprise version, currently loads requried plug-ins on load but I need to find some different ways to handle that.
+3. permits_neo4j - Docker's latest Neo4j Enterprise version, currently loads required plug-ins on load but, I need to find some different ways to handle that.
 Will persist data stored in the database.
 I need to work on seeding it, starts up on localhost:7474.